fahadg206/Todo-App-Redux/README.md

 ## How to run app in the browser
-- Login via Google on the upper right hand corner so that you will be able to manage your own toods.
+- Login via Google on the upper right hand corner so that you will be able to manage your own todos.